Cape Canaveral Entry Requirements

 Prohibited Items

-- Counterfeit goods and pirated media - subject to seizure and penalties
+- Counterfeit goods and pirated media, trademark and copyright enforcement

 Restricted Items

-- Cultural artifacts and antiquities - may require export permits from country of origin and import permits for U.S.
+- Cultural artifacts, antiquities require export permits from country of origin

-- Alcohol over duty-free limit - subject to federal duty and IRT, plus state taxes upon arrival in destination state
+- Alcohol over 1 liter, subject to duty payment and state licensing

 Health Requirements